ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 ### Resource exhaustion {#sec-yaml-exhaustion}

-YAML documents are rooted, connected, directed graph and can contain reference cycles, so they can't be treated as simple trees (see Section 3.2.1 of [YAML]).
+YAML documents are rooted, connected, directed graphs and can contain reference cycles, so they can't be treated as simple trees (see Section 3.2.1 of [YAML]).
 An implementation that attempts to do that